- In 1885, the first British missionaries began cultivating coffee plants in the Shan and Kayin area.

 - In addition, the production volume is low with only 1,000 tonnes per year.

-- Coffee from Myanmar is characterized by an intense, full flavor with notes of strong cocoa, nut, molasses and fruity caramel notes.
+- Myanmar coffee is characterized by an intense, full flavor with notes of strong cocoa, nut, molasses and fruity caramel notes.

 The Myanmars are traditional tea drinkers.
 But since the end of the military dominance in 2011, coffee is on the rise.
 However, only better-placed citizens can afford to drink coffee.
 Accordingly, widespread is instant coffee.